tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

   <img src="{{ site.url }}/img/pitl03/iteration-increment.png" class="fullwidth" />
 </figure>

-You may name this `i` variable whatever you wish, but it is a popular convention to represent the *iterator* value using an `i`.
+You may name this `i` variable whatever you wish, but it is a popular convention to represent the *counter* value using an `i`.

 The final line (`i = i + 1`) states that `i` is equal to itself plus one.
 Once `i` reaches twenty-four, the program can continue with any other code that follows beneath the loop structure.
 To draw twenty-four circles, place an `ellipse` function within the loop: